Blueberry lime glazed baked vegan donuts made with aquafaba!

 Earlier this year I started playing around with it more as an egg replacement for allergy free baking and so far I’m really loving it!

-My first experiment involved turning my French bread recipe into an egg free version which turned out so much better than I could have hoped – not to mention incredibly easy with no fussy ingredients.
+My first experiment involved turning my gluten free bread recipe into an egg free + vegan bread.
+It turned out so much better than I could have hoped!
+Not to mention it was incredibly easy without any fussy ingredients all things considered.

 About this recipe